open/close all folders

 - What the hell happened to Wheelie in ROTF?
 I loved that guy...

-- Assumedly, he stuck around with Mikaela and Sam.
+- Presumably, he stuck around with Mikaela and Sam.
 He probably wouldn't get involved in the end battle, seeing as the smallest Decepticons there were Ravage and Scorponok.

 Starscream and Megatron's Muppet Babies

-- Starscream and Megatron make gay decepticon babbys.
-Really?
-REALLY?!
-WHY?!
-And wasn't he whole children-dormant-without-plot-device thing done in Van Helsing?
+- Why are Starscream and Megatron concerned about Decepticon babies?
+And wasn't the whole children-dormant-without-plot-device thing done in Van Helsing?

 - Dude, just about everything about this film has been done in some other movie.
 And as for the 'con babies... well, you have to keep the fangirls happy somehow.